barryclark/jekyll-now/codebreaker/_posts/2018-03-24-CodeBreaker-Task-6-Part-2.md

 3. Determine delivery method<br>
 4. Test exploit

+#1.
+Find method to cause critical error#

 An error has to be caused somewhere in the server application that will be raised up through bottle.
 In the [bottle tutorial](https://bottlepy.org/docs/dev/tutorial.html) it mentions that all errors caused by the developer's application are caught and handled by bottle to keep it from crashing the server.
 This is not entirely true and is in fact different than what the documentation states.
 The documentation says that most expections are caught and changed to HTTPError.
 In bottle 0.12.13 there are four expections that are rerasied or not caught by bottle.
 They are UnicodeError, KeyboardInterrupt, SystemExit, and MemoryError.
 KeyboardInterrupt and SystemExit are of no use to us, since we can't create these.

-The UnicodeError can be caused to throw an error easily, but the is that this error is caused before the HTTP headers are read in.
+The UnicodeError can be caused easily, but this error is caused before the HTTP headers are read in.
 To make this error useful you would need to send a Unicode byte that when logged by the wsgiref server is ascii.
 As far as I know this can't be done with Utf-8, so while interesting its not useful.
 The code was changed in the dev version of bottle to ignore any Unicode characters that are not Utf-8.

 The MemoryError is the error we want.
 This error is created when the server starts to run out of memory.
-The bot will upload files from the host to the webserver, for the attacker to then access.
+The bot will upload files from the host to the webserver, for the botmaster to then access.
 This is where we will most likely find our opportunity to cause a memory error.
 I created a route called /memory in my test environment so that I could do a quick test to check my assumption about this error.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker/Task_6/memory_test.png)

 When a file is uploaded to the server it can be encoded as gzip, deflate, or identity (plain text).
 If the file is gzip it will be stored without any further checks or compression.
 When the file is deflate the server will instead decompress it in 1GB chunks and then recompress as gzip.
-This method is used to limit the that data in memory, so there is not a memory error.
+This method is used to limit the data in memory, to not cause a memory error.
 The interesting thing though is that when a gzip is decompressed there is no check or chunking done.
 Instead the full gzip is extracted in one go, this can cause a memory error if the file is too big.

 When a file is requested using /result/<uid> the HTTP header Accept-Encoding is used to determine how the file is sent back to the requester.
-This means that a gzip bomb can uploaded to the server using /upload/ 'Content-Encoding: gzip', and then downloaded again as /result/ with the header 'Accept-Encoding: identity'.
+This means that a gzip bomb can  be uploaded to the server using /upload/ 'Content-Encoding: gzip', and then downloaded again as /result/ with the header 'Accept-Encoding: identity'.
 When this gzip is decompress it will expand to a much bigger file than can fit in memory and cause a memory error.

 The below code will create a 1.8GB gzip bomb in python. <br>
-{% highlight python %} <br>
+{% highlight python %}
-import gzip <br>
+import gzip
-file = open('gzip_bomb_18', 'wb') <br>
+file = open('gzip_bomb_18', 'wb')

-zeros=b'0'*1810612736 <br>
+zeros=b'0'*1810612736
-gzip_bomb = gzip.compress(zeros) <br>
+gzip_bomb = gzip.compress(zeros)

-file.write(gzip_bomb) <br>
+file.write(gzip_bomb)
 {% endhighlight %}

 Bottle will re-raise this error which will cause the server to log a critical error, this will then trigger the remote executed code in the cookie.
 Curl can be used to test the exploit on the server.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker/Task_6/server_memory_error.png)

+#2.
+Get format needed for the bot command<br>#

 The instructions for task 6 stated that a message needs to be sent using the MQTT topic found in task 5.
 The code to handle a MQTT message for the bot.so can be found in the function module\_handle_message.
 This function checks that the message is meant for the botnet and then calls incoming() to process the message.